iSLAm4522/AirBnB_clone_v2/README.md

-<center> <h1>HBNB - The Console</h1> </center>
+# HBNB - AirBnB Clone Project

+## Overview

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+The project is implemented in Python and focuses on creating a robust backend interface through a command-line console.

+## Key Features

+- Command-line interface for managing application data
+- Object creation, updating, and deletion capabilities
+- Persistent storage using JSON serialization/deserialization
+- Comprehensive unit testing
+- PEP8 compliant code base

 ---

-<center><h3>Repository Contents by Project Task</h3> </center>
+## Repository Contents by Project Task

 | Tasks | Files | Description |
 | ----- | ----- | ------ |